SubramanyaKS/Machine_learning/social_networks/Readme.md

-This file contains the knn and logistic regression on social network ad dataset.
+This file contains the knn,random forest, Navie bayes and logistic regression on social network ad dataset.